WorkED123/whatiscyber/README.md

 <h2> Additonal Resources</h2>
 <p1>
-Introduction to Cybersecurity: CBT Nuggets trainer Keith Barker explains why security is more important than ever and how to enter the burgeoning career field. <br>
+<a href="https://www.youtube.com/watch?v=ULGILG-ZhO0">Introduction to Cybersecurity: </a> CBT Nuggets trainer Keith Barker explains why security is more important than ever and how to enter the burgeoning career field. <br>
 <br>
-Cybersecurity Basics: Knowing some cybersecurity basics and putting them into practice will help you protect your business and reduce the risk of a cyber attack.
+<a href="https://www.ftc.gov/system/files/attachments/cybersecurity-small-business/cybersecuirty_sb_factsheets_all.pdf">Cybersecurity Basics: </a>Knowing some cybersecurity basics and putting them into practice will help you protect your business and reduce the risk of a cyber attack.
 <br>
 </p1>

-**cyber**